bruceleong/SamuraiCat/README.md

 To run - user local server.

-All images and spritesheets were created by Bruce Leong.
+All images, audio, and spritesheets were created and property of Bruce Leong.